|

 - SABELLA:

-English nickname for Latin Isabella, meaning
+English short form of Latin Isabella, meaning

 "God is my oath."